-- A Streamlit web interface with a real chat layout (
+- a Streamlit web interface with a real chat layout (

 Prerequisites: All previous lessons completed.
 Install Streamlit: pip install streamlit.
 Ollama running with qwen3.